cemerick/double-check/README.md

 repo.
 This is to make tracking easier, and to allow users to share/port examples and usage of each package back and forth with a minimum of pain.

-A word on versioning: `[com.clojure.test.check]` version numbers will track test.check version numbers as well, using a suffixed classifier (e.g. 0.1.2 turns into 0.1.2-1) to indicate local changes.  `SNAPSHOT` version numbers will be the same as test.check's.
+A word on versioning: version numbers will track test.check version numbers as well, using a suffixed classifier (e.g. 0.1.2 turns into 0.1.2-1) to indicate local changes made in between test.check releases.  `SNAPSHOT` version numbers will be the same as test.check's.

 ## Releases and Dependency Information